shubham-tyagi/smtp_mailer/README.md

   * Run ```python mailer.py``` or ```python3 mailer.py``` in case you have more than one versions of python installed on your system.

+  * you need to allow less secure app access of your amount for the amount of time you want to send mails [ allow less secure apps][4]

   * Voila!
 Mails must have triggered by now.

 ## Contributions